-In January 2022 CSAW launched its inagural Tuition Grant Program for U.S. Circus Artists of Color.
+The CSAW Tuition Grant Program for U.S. Circus Artists of Color launched in January 2022.
 Originally, CSAW planned to award one grant of $5K to a circus artist in need.
-However, at the discretion of the CSAW Selection Committee, three Tuition Grant recipients were chosen instead, each receiving grants of $5K, $1K and $500 respectively.
+However, at the discretion of the CSAW Selection Committee, three Tuition Grant recipients were chosen instead, each receiving grants of $5K, $1K and $500 respectively!

 TUITION GRANT RECIPIENTS